ms-iot/content/en-US/win10/samples/HelloWorld.md

         [192.168.0.243]: PS C:\> iotstartup list HelloWorld

-    and you should see the full name of our HelloWorld UAP application, i.e. something like:
+    and you should see the full name of our HelloWorld UWP application, i.e. something like:

         Headed   : HelloWorld_n2pe7ts0w7wey!App